J-Palomino/trifecta/IMPLEMENTATION_SUMMARY.md

 2. 🟡 **High:** Configure environment and GitHub Secrets
 3. 🟢 **Medium:** Enable security features and test

-Once these steps are completed, the TreeTee platform will have:
+Once these steps are completed, the DaisyChain platform will have:
 - ✅ No secrets in version control
 - ✅ Environment-based configuration
 - ✅ Automated security monitoring